hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">device compliance</span>
       - validate if anti-virus software installed
       - verification of the latest OS patches
-  - posture requirements
+  - posture assessment requirements
     - a set of compound conditions with an associated remediation action that can be linked with a role and an operating system
     - all the clients connecting to your network must meet mandatory requirements during posture evaluation to become compliant on the network
-    - types
+    - policy requirement types
       - mandatory
         - <span style="color: #bb6600;">must remediate</span> to meet the requirements within the time specified in the remediation timer settings
         - move to Non-Compliant state if failed